gggraph/p-graph/README.md

 | --ipf*          | run when a given input receive value |

 *--ipf takes one argument. --ipf1 run when second input receive value. --ipf0 is overwritten by --code region.*

+There is **specific functions** that gives easier access to P-Graph system behaviour.

 | function name   | behaviour                            |
 | --------------- | ------------------------------------ |